jarviscanada/jarvis_data_eng_AshwinRishi/README.md

 # Ashwin Rishi .
 Jarvis Consulting

 Full stack developer possessing demonstrated acumen in designing, developing, and maintaining web, desktop, and mobile applications.
-Passionate to learn new skills and seeking to leverage broad-development experience in a challenging role.
+Passionate to learn new skills and seeking to leverage broad-development experience in a challenging role.One of the most amusing factors about coding is that we are leaving a legacy to be followed in every bit of file, and it inspires and excites me so much that each code we write is making someone's life easier.

 ## Skills